Summary

 • 9 in 10 palliative care phases that started with absent/mild patient pain remained absent/mild at the end of the phase – 89% for pain severity and 88% for distress from pain.

 Achieving an absent/mild symptom outcome is less likely when the patient has moderate/severe symptoms to begin with, especially for those with distress from fatigue, breathing problems and family/care problems – 1 in 2 palliative care phases starting with moderate/severe distress reduced to absent/mild by the end of the palliative care phase for fatigue (50%), breathing problems (53%) or family/care problems (52%).
-The corresponding proportions for pain severity and distress from pain was 61% and 58%, respectively.
+The corresponding proportions for pain severity and distress from pain were 61% and 58%, respectively.

 For more information, see Palliative care outcomes.